Skip to Content

 • Heavy for their Size - squash that are fresh will have a higher water content and will feel heavy for their size.

-More Squash Recipes to Try
+More Seasonal Squash Recipes

-If you love winter squash, try some of our other favorite recipes.
+If you love winter squash, try some of our other favorite squash recipes.
 And don't forget that you can roast the seeds - here's a guide to roasting squash and pumpkin seeds.

-If you try this recipe, let us know!
+If you try this honeynut squash recipe, let us know!
 Connect with us on Instagram and share your photos or leave us a rating.

 Yield: 6 to 8 servings